ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

    [Install and activate the new VPX license activation file (blob)](#transition-netscaler-to-las-cli){: cli}

-Starting 2 February 2026, IBM will open a separate support case for each VPX instance you own.
+Starting 2 February 2026, IBM will open a separate support case for each VPX instance that you own.
 To complete the LAS transition, you must use these support cases to submit your NetScaler activation request files and receive the corresponding license activation files from IBM Support.
 {: important}

 To view support cases, log in to the IBM Support site at [https://ibm.com/mysupport](https://ibm.com/mysupport){: external} site and click **Cases > View your cases**.